MotionEdge and Shutter Speed Prioritization

 A card slides up with:

-• A Shutter Speed slider with a clock icon on the left
+- A Shutter Speed slider with a clock icon

-• An ISO slider with an aperture icon on the right
+- An ISO slider with an aperture icon

-• A Reset button to return to Automatic
+- A Reset button to return to Automatic (re-engages Fast-Shutter Mode if you have the toggle on)

-Move the shutter slider right → faster shutter → less motion blur.
-Move the ISO slider right → brighter image (compensates for the darker exposure that comes from a faster shutter).
+Move the shutter slider right → forces a faster shutter than the camera is already choosing → less motion blur.
+Move the ISO slider right → brighter image (compensates).
+Either gesture exits Fast-Shutter mode and goes full manual.

 Suggested starting points by environment